raumschiff-werkstatt-fur-astronomie/goesflarewatch/docs/mp_install_esp32.rst

-How to install the solar flare alert on software on the ESP32 board
+How to install the solar flare alert software on the ESP32 board
 ===================================================================

 Flashing MicroPython to ESP32